SAuderset/mixteca/MetaInfo/README.md

+# Meta Info on Languages, Communities, and Materials

 ### Annotated Mixtecan Bibliography
-Based on Glottolog, contains bibliographical information on Mixtecan materials
+based on Glottolog, contains bibliographical information on Mixtecan materials annotated also for the following:
+* languages under discussion (for codes see below)
+* whether tone marking is provided or not (TONE)
+* type of material (DOCTYPE)
+* what material I plan to collect from the source

+### Sources by language
+derived from the annotated bibliography, but presented by language (instead of by source)

 ### Mixtecan Concordance